Jiang Zemin: Foreign policy

 Under Jiang's leadership, China continued its style of developmental diplomacy which had been adopted under Deng Xiaoping.
 China's international behavior was generally both pragmatic and predictable.
 During Jiang's presidency, serious flare-ups between China and the United States occurred.
 Nonetheless, Jiang's foreign policy was for the most part passive and non-confrontational.
+Foreign policy under Jiang inherited from that of Deng Xiaoping, that is, "hide your strength, bide your time", which emphasized the use of cooperative rhetoric and the avoidance of controversy.